Deadairx/Telegram-Karaoke-Queue/README.md

 ## Future Enhancements

 - [x] a message containing a youtube link should automatically be added to the queue
+- [x] Display video titles and usernames in queue
 - [ ] `/current` to display the video playing now
 - [ ] `/backlog` or `/history` to see all videos previously played
 - [ ] Persistent storage for sessions and queue items